Enirudo/Enirudo/README.md

 - 👯 I’m looking to collaborate on **FLOSS projects**

-- 📝 I regularly write articles on [https://enirudo.wordpress.com](https://enirudo.wordpress.com)
+- 📝 I regularly write articles on my blog [Developando](https://enirudo.wordpress.com)

 - 💬 Ask me about **IT, GNU/Linux and experimental OSs**